-Stuart Little is a live-action/computer-animated film series, based on the 1945 children's novel by E. B. White.
+Stuart Little is a 1999-2005 live-action/computer-animated film trilogy, based on the 1945 children's novel by E. B. White.
 The films are produced by Franklin/Waterman Productions and released by Columbia Pictures.
 The first two films were directed by Rob Minkoff (of The Lion King fame) with the first film being notably co-written by M. Night Shyamalan.
 It even features one of his customary plot twists!

 Tropes in the films include:

 - Actor Allusion: Nathan Lane provides the voice of a cat in a movie with a mouse as the main character.